 It’s common for a website to have areas for visitors to comment on their content, such as at the bottom of a blog post.
 While this is intended for discussion and conversation, it, unfortunately, can lead to spammy comments being left in an attempt to build a quick link.
 According to the Google Webmaster Guidelines, links in comments sections are very likely to wave a red flag to Google.
 This is especially true when there is a high number of links in the comments section of a blog post or web page, as it could be a signal of spam.

 - Blog post signature spam — the link comes from a forum signature and might be spam.

 - Forum link - the link that comes from non-moderated forums might be evaluated as spam.

 - Page comment spam — the link comes from a non-moderated page comment and might be spam.

-If there are malicious or de-indexed domains that refer to your site, this automatically makes your website a hazard in the eyes of Google.
+If there are malicious or de-indexed domains that refer to your site, there’s a chance it could affect your SEO for the worse.

 - De-indexed domain/Domain dropped positions — the referring domain might drop positions for violation of Webmaster Guidelines.